 Anne made a face as I opened the RV’s door.
 “Come in,” I said.

-Goldie had long blonde hair decorated with pink, azure and purple beads, and had big expressive blue eyes.
+Goldie had long blond hair decorated with pink, azure and purple beads, and had big expressive blue eyes.
 She wore a leather-fringed jacket beaded with the same colors, along with American Indian totem signs.
 She seemed like a sixties flower child that had put on twenty pounds in the seventies to become the quintessential earth mother.
 Ralph also wore a matching leather-fringed coat.
 For the second time since meeting him, I saw him without a hat or helmet.
 His dark hair was also long, draping almost to his shoulders, and I could see he was much younger than I’d previously thought.
 Pointing to the built-in seating around the stationary table, I invited the Sonny and Cher look-alikes to join us.

 “Would anyone like a beer?”
 I asked.